Rabbits are cute animals with long ears.

 Male rabbits are called bucks, females are does and the young are called kittens.
 A group of rabbits is called a herd.
 Rabbits are most active in the morning and evening.
 This behaviour is called 'crepuscular'.

 Rabbits have excellent senses of smell, eyesight and hearing.
 Their noses twitch constantly as they sniff.
 They can see almost all around themselves without turning their head.
 They have strong back legs, so they can make big jumps.
-They can jump about a metre high and about 3 m distance.
+They can jump about a metre high and about 3 metres distance.
 They can also run very fast, up to about 60 km per hour.
 Rabbits run and jump when they are happy.
 When they are happy, they 'binky' which is a leap into the air, twisting feet and head and flicking feet.

 Rabbits are herbivores, eating only plants.
 Because plants are so hard to digest, rabbits produce two kinds of poo.
 The first is chewed and swallowed again so they can get enough nutrition from the food.
 A pet rabbit can be fed dry pellets that is specially made for rabbits, with the right amount of fibre, and with the right ingredients that won't upset your pet's digestion.
 They need lots of hay and fresh greens, such as spinach, carrot tops, parsley, some kinds of lettuce but not iceberg lettuce .